Paul Rauhihi: Background

 Rauhihi was born in Porirua, New Zealand.
+He was an orphan and was adopted early in life.

 Playing career

-New Zealand Career
+New Zealand career

 Rauhihi's junior clubs were the Cottingham Tigers and St George club in Wellington.
 He then joined the New Zealand Navy and played for the Northcote Tigers and North Harbour Sea Eagles before becoming an Auckland Warriors junior in 1994.

 Rauhihi was part of the Northcote side that won the Fox Memorial in 1994.
-After leaving the Navy to concentrate on his rugby league career, Rauhihi played in 17 reserve grade games for the Warriors in 1996 and was a part of the Reserve Grade side that lost the 1997 grand final.
+After leaving the navy to concentrate on his rugby league career, Rauhihi played in 17 reserve grade games for the Warriors in 1996 and was a part of the Reserve Grade side that lost the 1997 grand final.

-In 1998 he played for Taranaki before signing with the Melbourne Storm.
+In 1998, he played for Taranaki before signing with the Melbourne Storm.

 Australian career

 Rauhihi was released by Melbourne during the 1999 NRL season to sign with Newcastle Knights.
 He made his first grade début against Western Suburbs at Energy Australia Stadium on 27 June 1999.
 The following year, he played in Newcastle's preliminary final loss against the Sydney Roosters.

 In 2001, he moved to the Canterbury-Bankstown Bulldogs.
 In the same year, he played in Canterbury's 52-10 elimination final loss against Cronulla-Sutherland.
 In the 2002 NRL season, Rauhihi played 23 games for Canterbury in what turned out to be one of the club's most turbulent.
-After going on a 16-game winning streak, it was discovered by the NRL that Canterbury had exceeded the NRL's salary cap by $2 million over 3 years including undisclosed payments made to players.
-As a result, the NRL fined Canterbury $500,000 and stripped them of all their 37 competition points meaning that the club would finish the 2002 season with the wooden spoon.
+After going on a 16-game winning streak, it was discovered by the NRL that Canterbury had exceeded the NRL's salary cap by $2 million over three years including undisclosed payments made to players.
+As a result, the NRL fined Canterbury $500,000 and stripped them of all their 37 competition points; this meant that the club would finish the 2002 season with the wooden spoon.